atomicwhale/obol-guides/charon_local-native.md

 You should see something like this:
 > {"data":{"head_slot":"XXXXXXXX","sync_distance":"0","is_syncing":false,"is_optimistic":false,"el_offline":false}}

-which indicates that the beaconnode is reachable at localhost, and `sync_distance` at (0 or 1) and `is_syncing` is (false) which suggest the consensus client is synced.
+which indicates that the beaconnode is reachable at localhost, and `sync_distance` at (0 or 1) and `is_syncing` is (false) which suggest the consensus client is fully synced.

 2. Modify `docker-compose.override.yml` so Charon can connect to host network
 (Docker compose creates a [new docker network by default](https://docs.docker.com/compose/how-tos/networking/), containers within the network cannot reach service running on host without further configuration)
 Modify the `docker-compose.override.yml` file using an editor
 `nano docker-compose.override.yml`
-Uncomment the `charon` line, and the two lines for `extra_host`.
+Uncomment the `charon` line, and add two lines for `extra_host`.
-It should looke like this:
+It should now look like this:
 ```
   charon:
     # Configure any additional env var flags in .env.charon.more